sereden/sereden.github.io/_posts/2017-09-06-annotation-processing.markdown

 ---
 Annotation Processing
 ======
-I won't describe how is it works because Hannes Dorfmann has already done it here - [Annotation Processing 101](http://hannesdorfmann.com/annotation-processing/annotationprocessing101)
+I won't describe how it works because Hannes Dorfmann has already done it here - [Annotation Processing 101](http://hannesdorfmann.com/annotation-processing/annotationprocessing101)

 But he didn't describe how to debug annotation processing.
 So I recommend you to look at this - [How do you debug Java annotation processors using IntelliJ?](https://stackoverflow.com/a/42488641/1534522)